HiLakshya/evently_booking_platform/miscellaneous/DESIGN.md

 ---

-✅ This design ensures **correctness, scalability, and performance** even under heavy traffic.
+This design aims to ensure correctness, scalability, and performance under heavy traffic.